Is voting Shirk?

 Short Answer

-Answer: Voting is not Shirk unless you believe anyone either than Allah (Most High) has the right to dictate law.
+Voting is not Shirk unless you believe anyone other than Allah (Most High) has the right to dictate law.
 When Muslims vote in Kufr systems, they do not believe that people have the same authority as Allah (Most High).
-Rather they vote for the best or least harmful option available.
+Rather, they vote for the best or least harmful option available.

 Explanation